 If you neglect appropriate estate planning, your estate will be distributed according to Florida’s intestacy laws.
-This is the state of Florida’s “default” system for estate distribution and it may not necessarily reflect the wishes of you or your family.
+The intestacy laws are Florida’s “default” method for estate distribution and it may not necessarily reflect the wishes of you or your family.

 Alternately, proper estate planning allows you to set up exactly how your estate will be administered.

 A last will and testament is actually only one part of a comprehensive estate plan.
 If a person passes without a will in place, they are considered “intestate” and their assets will be distributed according to the state.

 Here are some important things to know about wills:

 - Wills are not legally binding until after a person’s death

 - A will cannot be used to manage personal affairs if a person becomes incapacitated.

 - A will cannot prevent an estate from becoming probate

 A will can be used to determine guardianship of minor children orphaned in the event of a parent’s death.
 Appointing guardianship in a will can save prolonged family strife.